henrychyy/ECE_M202A_MASK/README.md

 ## Overview
 ---
 ### Motivation
 Under the tough COVID-19 pandemic, thousands of people lost their lives and lots of hospitals' ICUs are hitting capacity.
 However, there are a lot of people still not wearing masks.
-The team members aim to design a special PPE to encourage more people to wear the mask which helps stop the spread of virus.
+Our team aims to design a special PPE to encourage more people to wear the mask which helps stop the spread of virus.
 A mask doesn’t have to hide the smiling while protecting people from possible COVID-19 infection.
 Thus, the Voice-Activated LED facial mask we built is not only a PPE, but also a wearable IoT device which implements BLE and various sensors.
 It can protect users from viruses while mimicking their talking or smiling even when their mouth is hidden behind the protective cloth.

 ### Goals